The Northern Thailand Moto Loop: What No Tour Operator Will Tell You

 Doing the Loop as a large group is a different experience than doing it as 3–4 people.
 Roads are narrow.
 Some guesthouses are small.
 Meals work better when you can all sit at the same table.

-We max at 8 people for exactly this reason.
-And we keep it private — your group, your pace.
+We max at 8 people.
+Private — your group, your pace.
 If you want to stop for 45 minutes to photograph a rice terrace, that's what happens.

 How to Do It